ITJoeSchmo/Automation/MECM/FixMissingMSI/readme.md

 ##  Credits

 The **FixMissingMSI** utility used in these scripts is authored and maintained by **[suyouquan](https://github.com/suyouquan/SQLSetupTools/releases/tag/V2.2.1)**.
-This automation simply downloads and orchestrates the tool as part of the MECM workflow.
+This automation simply downloads and orchestrates the tool with the ability to create a shared cache, allowing you to resolve missing MSI/MSP files from across your servers.

 ---